bmrf/tron/README.md

 Tron updates these programs if they exist on the system.
 If a program does not exist, it is skipped:

 1. **[7-Zip](http://7-zip.org/faq.html)**: Open-source compression and extraction tool.
 Far superior to just about everything (including the venerable WinRAR).
-Use the `-sp` switch to skip this action
+Use the `-sap` switch to skip this action

 2. **Adobe Flash Player**: Used by YouTube and various other sites.
-Use the `-sp` switch to skip this action
+Use the `-sap` switch to skip this action

 3. **Adobe Reader**: Standard PDF reader.
-Use the `-sp` switch to skip this action
+Use the `-sap` switch to skip this action

 4. **Java Runtime Environment**: I personally hate Java, but it is still widely used, so we at least get the system on the latest version.
-Use the `-sp` switch to skip this action
+Use the `-sap` switch to skip this action

 5. **Windows updates**: Runs Windows update via this command:  `wuauclt /detectnow /updatenow`.
-Use the `-sw` switch to skip this action
+Use the `-swu` switch to skip this action.
+If bundled WSUS Offline updates are detected, executes those instead.
+Use the `-swo` switch to force skipping WSUS Offline updates even if present

 6. **DISM base reset**: Recompile the "Windows Image Store" (SxS store).
 This typically results in multiple GB's of space freed up.
 Windows 8 and up only.
 Any Windows Updates installed *prior* to this point will become "baked in" (uninstallable).
 Use the `-sdc` switch to skip this action